 I have a blog.
 If I feel I need to get up on a soapbox about something, this is where I do it.
 There aren't many things that are important enough (or have bothered me long enough) that I feel the need to publish something for all to see, hence the long periods without entries.
 Also, I have a certain tendency to blog about things that annoy me severely, so it may get a bit...incendiary at times.
 If you can't handle a little strong language, try something else.
-I have, however, been writing some educational stuff lately.
+I have, however, written some educational stuff.

 Want to know about my general philosophy?
-Wondering why I spent so much time on Ubuntu despite not getting paid for it?
-Take a look here here.
+Wondering why I spend so much time on Free software despite not getting paid for it?
+Take a look here.

 Want to contact me?
 Observe that my first name is "Alex", and observe the contents of your browser's address bar.
 I think you can figure it out.
 (Email addresses are typically all lower-case, by the way.)
 I'm sure you're a wonderful person, but there are many people who are not, and they tend to have digital minions who jump like rabid dogs on anything that looks like an email address, so I have to make you guess.
 Sorry.
 The spammers have won.

 I have a public key, by the way.
-I sign most of my email with it.
+I sign some of my email with it (I don't trust my smartphone enough to give it access to my private key).
 Any email purporting to be from me but without a cryptographic signature may not actually be from me.
 If the signature is invalid, somebody is definitely doing something evil.
 Or you got really unlucky and ran into some random corruption that the TCP checksum didn't catch.